-On the left side there is the Great Temple, built around the 1st century AD by Nabatean, estimated to cover an area of 7000 square meters.
-At the end of the colonnade, takes place a triple gate that leads you to a temple dedicated to Dushares (daughter of the Pharaoh): Qasr al Bint.
-It was the the main and most important temple of Petra, approachable by a flight of 26 marbles steps.
+On the left side, there is the Great Temple, built around the 1st century AD by Nabatean, estimated to cover an area of 7000 square meters.
+At the end of the colonnade, takes place a triple gate that leads you to a temple dedicated to Dushares (daughter of the Pharaoh): Qasr al-Bint.
+It was the main and most important temple of Petra, approachable by a flight of 26 marbles steps.

-On the other side there is the Black Winged Temple, which is dedicated to the God of Lat and Uzza, who is the mate of the major Nabataean gods.
-The main trail end up here after 4 km.
-Close to the temple you’ll find the sign indicating the beginning of the “Ad Deir trail“, know as the Monastery and the only restaurant of the site, the Crown Plaza Basin.
+On the other side, there is the Black Winged Temple, which is dedicated to the God of Lat and Uzza, who is the mate of the major Nabataean gods.
+The main trail ends up here after 4 km.
+Close to the temple you’ll find the sign indicating the beginning of the “Ad Deir trail“, known as the Monastery and the only restaurant of the site, the Crown Plaza Basin.

 1) Main trail

-It starts from the entrance gate ending at Qasr al Bint.
-It is the path that cross the whole site.
+It starts from the entrance gate ending at Qasr al-Bint.
+It is the path that crosses the whole site.
 It’s 4 km long and quite flat.
 If you are tired or with mobility problems, you can ride a horse from the gate to the entrance of the Siq or a carriage from the gate to Treasury.
-From the Treasury to Qasr al Bint you can both ride a donkey or a camel.
+From the Treasury to Qasr al-Bint you can both ride a donkey or a camel.